Pierce Stocking Scenic Drive - Autumn, Empire - Pierce Stocking Scenic Drive, Northern Michigan Fall Scenic Drives

 According to legend, a mother and her two cubs were swimming across Lake Michigan from Wisconsin to avoid a fire.
 The mother bear survived, but the cubs did not – the Manitou Islands represent the cubs, and this 100-foot-tall dune (once more than 230 feet tall) represents the mother bear.

-This perched dune is thought to be two thousand years old, and it is one of the best examples of what wind erosion can do overtime in the park.
+This perched dune is thought to be two thousand years old, and it is one of the best examples of what wind erosion can do over time in the park.

 Scenic Drive Stop #11: North Bar Lake Overlook

-The spot where North Bar Lake meets Lake Michigan can be seen from this lovely picnic area and overlook.
-Depending on water levels, a sandbar may divide the two or a channel may exist.
-Since the water here is warmer and smoother than on Lake Michigan, this is a popular swimming spot.
+Depending on water levels, a sandbar may divide the two, or a channel may exist.
+This is a popular swimming spot since the water here is warmer and smoother than on Lake Michigan.

 Scenic Drive Stop #12: Pine Plantation

-At this scenic drive stop, visitors will notice an abundance of pine trees growing throughout the park.
 The pine trees along the roadside are of the same height and age, indicating that they were all planted together before this property became part of the National Lakeshore.

 Pine trees perform a variety of functions, including erosion prevention, windbreak, lumber production, and wildlife habitat.
 These pines grow naturally within the park due to their ability to withstand harsh conditions such as cold winters and hot summers.
 They thrive in areas with sandy soil and rocky outcroppings.